Easy Classic Cheesecake Recipe

-AN EASY CLASSIC CHEESECAKE RECIPE
+AN EASY CHEESECAKE PERFECT FOR BEGINNERS

 I am a big fan of cheesecake and it’s no secret around here.
 I have a plethora of cheesecake recipes, but not a classic, easy one like this.
 Why?
 I don’t know, but we are fixing that today!

-This Classic Cheesecake Recipe is as straight forward as it gets for a baked cheesecake.
+This easy Classic Cheesecake Recipe is as straight forward as it gets for a baked cheesecake.
 The vanilla cheesecake filling sits in a delicious vanilla wafer crust and is the perfect base for any number of toppings.
 In fact, one of the best things about this cheesecake is that you can make it and serve it with so many different things.
 Everyone can pick their favorite topping and everybody’s happy!

 HOW TO MAKE CHEESECAKE